FlowWest/delta-website/README.md

-# CVPIA SIT Website
+# Delta SIT Website

-draft website to organize meeting announcements and tools created in support of CVPIA SDM
+draft website to organize meeting announcements and tools created in support of Delta SDM